 To date, there is limited research about the effects of phytochemicals, fatty acids and flavonoids on the body, or their entourage effect.

-However, it seems likely that they will deliver positive benefits, further supporting the idea that a full-spectrum and broad-spectrum CBD oil will produce the best results.
+However, it seems likely that they will offer positive benefits for general wellness, further supporting the idea that a full-spectrum and broad-spectrum CBD oil will produce the best results.

 What’s the Difference Between Full-Spectrum CBD, Broad-Spectrum CBD, and CBD Isolate?

 There is no denying that CBD is the key and most important element of any CBD product.